seancarroll1999/seancarroll1999.github.io/README.md

     - breakdown of all 5 days every 3 hours available.

  *all GUIs can be accessed through left-hand sidebar or keycodes*

+##Bug Report
+  *click button for search not working
+  * Performance issue on new map location